se-edu/se-book/errorHandling/assertions/when/text.md

 <tip-box>

-{{ icon_example }} The code below will not invoke the `writeFile()` method when assertions are disabled. %%&nbsp;If that method is performing some work that is necessary for your program, your program will not work correctly when assertions are disabled.%%
+{{ icon_example }} The code below will not invoke the `writeFile()` method when assertions are disabled. %%If that method is performing some work that is necessary for your program, your program will not work correctly when assertions are disabled.%%

 ```java
 ...